Home 9 Cheetah 9 Asiatic Cheetah

 Hunting and food

-The Asiatic cheetah primarily preys on gazelle, but will also eat wild goats, sheep and hare.
+The Asiatic cheetah primarily preys on gazelle but will also eat wild goats, sheep, cheetahs, and hares.

 Reproduction